If you’re planning a trip to the Land of Smiles in the near future, make sure you register for travel insurance before you go.

 39 Things You Need to Know Before Traveling to Thailand

-3. People don’t stand in lines.
+People don’t stand in lines.
 This took me a few days (and many long waits for the ladies room) to figure out.
 Instead of queuing up, Thais form a crowd.
 Stand your ground, and get used to a lack of personal space in public places.
+It is good to know this before you visit Thailand.

-7. Eat as many mangoes as you possibly can.
+Eat as many mangoes as you possibly can when you travel to Thailand.
 The mangoes in Thailand are the most delicious in the world.

 Page 1 of 2 (Next Page –>)